sthakur369/TamperTrail/README.md

 ---

-# VeriLog — Enterprise Audit Vault (Client + Server + Docs)
+# Overview

-**Free core product.
-Pro tier with additional features coming soon.**
+> Official Docker Compose deployment for the complete VeriLog stack — UI and backend included.

-VeriLog is a developer-first, self-hosted event integrity system that makes your logs tamper-evident, encrypted, and cryptographically verifiable and built to keep your logs where they belong: under your control.
+VeriLog is a developer-first, self-hosted event integrity system that makes your logs tamper-evident, encrypted, and cryptographically verifiable — built to keep your logs where they belong: under your control.

 It's built for teams who care about trust, security, and ownership — without giving their logs to a SaaS vendor.

-> Official self-hosted deployment (Docker Compose) for the complete VeriLog stack — UI and backend included.
+***Free core.
+Pro tier with advanced capabilities coming soon!***

 ---